for a chance to win

 Uncle Sam isn't going to charge you every time you swing a bell, but kettlebells are used to tax both energy systems, aerobic and anaerobic.

-, longer, slower and less intense training bouts are necessary.
+When training for fat loss, or increased work capacity, and recovery, longer, slower and less intense training bouts are necessary.
 This means using a lighter bell and employing one of the aerobic protocols listed below.

 The anaerobic system gives us explosive movement: jumping, sprinting and lifting heavy loads are all products of anaerobic metabolism.
 While the aerobic system works to replenish and sustain the body, the anaerobic system allows it to create violence.
 Increasing anaerobic capacity improves our ability to demonstrate ruthless strength and power more efficiently in the gym, sport and life.
 Remind yourself of the time you wanted one more set of heavy squats or deadlifts but you didn't have the juice left.
 A better anaerobic system gives you the juice keep the weight on the bar.